Skip to content

 You can't improve an AI answer you can't see.

 Most agencies selling "GEO" have no way to know whether a firm appears in ChatGPT or Perplexity.
 They ship schema and hope.
-We built the instrument.
+We use dedicated instrumentation.

 Operational note

-We baseline your firm's citation share in week one, before any work ships.
-Every schema retrofit, directory fix, answer page, and PR placement after that gets measured against that starting line — so the report shows the needle moving, not a list of tasks completed.
+We baseline your firm's citation share before implementation work ships.
+Every schema retrofit, directory fix, answer page, and PR placement after that gets measured against that starting line, so the report distinguishes what changed from what did not.
 Instrumentation over hope.
 That's the whole difference between doing legal GEO and selling it.

 Why Xpand Digital for legal GEO

 Anyone can add "AI search" to a legal-marketing deck.
-Very few can measure it, earn the citations that move it, or keep the content bar-compliant while doing so.
+Very few establish a defined baseline, structure the evidence, and keep the content bar-aware while doing so.

-Xpand built its own AI-visibility SaaS to track citations across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
+Outrigger is a separate joint venture Joel co-founded with Andrew.
+It tracks citations across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
 Your firm's AI presence is measured weekly against real competitors in your practice area, not estimated.
-Agencies without their own instrumentation are guessing at the one thing that matters.

 Joel House wrote the book on AI for revenue

-Our founder Joel House wrote AI for Revenue and The Growth Architecture (both on Barnes & Noble, 5.0-star) and is a Forbes Agency Council member.
-This is published methodology, not pitch material — and Joel is on every diagnostic call and reviews every law firm GEO strategy before launch.
+Our founder Joel House wrote AI for Revenue and The Growth Architecture, both available through Barnes & Noble, and is a Forbes Agency Council member.
+The published methodology supports the strategic diagnostic and review without relying on an unsupported rating claim.

 Legal bar-compliance built into the workflow

-We run law firm SEO and GEO with state-bar-aware compliance review integrated, not bolted on — disclaimer logic at the template layer, dollar-amount policy per jurisdiction, specialization claims gated behind certification.
-We optimize for AI answers under Florida, California, Texas, and New York advertising rules without putting a license at risk.
+We run law firm SEO and GEO with state-bar-aware review integrated into the workflow: disclaimer logic at the template layer, dollar-amount policy by jurisdiction, and specialization claims gated behind appropriate certification.
+Final legal and professional-responsibility approval remains with the firm and its counsel.

 Common questions